barboraberkova/english-for-designers/homework-2.md

 Once you’re home with the mouse and want to brag, Kitty just turns around and takes a nap.
 So next time you want to spend your money
-The joke’s on you-and it= s pretty funny
+The joke’s on you-and it's pretty funny
 Remember the homework Mr. Justin assigned-
 That letter makes a cat toy, perfectly designed.